jainmilan/transBEAM/README.md

 License
 -------

-Released under the 3-Clause BSD license (see License)
+Released under the 3-Clause BSD license (see License.rst)